 2) Learning gains were the largest in the public schools with the greatest number of nearby private schools and those with the greatest incentives to keep federal money received based on the number of lower-income students.
 “Our results indicate that the increased competitive pressure faced by public schools associated with the introduction of Florida’s FTC Scholarship Program led to general improvements in public school performance.17.3 TAX CREDIT SCHOLARSHIP - Cost Savings

-The Gardiner Scholarship program (formerly known as the Personal Learning Scholarship Accounts or PLSA) is a unique program for children with special needs.
+The Gardiner Scholarship program is a unique program for children with special needs.
 The scholarship allows parents to personalize the education of their children by directing money toward a combination of programs and approved providers.
 Florida became the second state in the nation, after Arizona, to create an education savings account program for children with special needs in 2014.

 Florida’s newest school choice program began enrolling students less than two months after being signed into law.
 More than 1,500 students received scholarships in the inaugural 2014-15 school year.